Diversity and Inclusion in the Public sector

 Our priorities are developing the following areas, so that we can meet the future and current needs of New Zealanders better:

-We will be working to develop specific initiatives for each of the above priorities.
+We are working to develop specific initiatives for each of the above priorities.

 As part of our work towards ensuring a more diverse and inclusive State sector, we have developed a number of resources, often in collaboration with others.